Amazon logo

-Stimulating STEM is a free 4-week residential summer program designed to stimulate an interest in STEM, among students from marginalized communities who have been historically underrepresented in the industry.
-Participants will be exposed to robotics, coding, artificial intelligence, cybersecurity, quantum computing, space engineering and more through a hybrid curriculum that includes, 3-4hrs of instruction per-day, one-day workshops, seminars and tours.
+The Stimulating STEM Summer Program (SSSP) is a free 4-week residential summer program designed to promote an interest in STEM among students from marginalized communities historically underrepresented in the industry.
+Students are exposed to robotics, coding, artificial intelligence, cybersecurity, quantum computing, space engineering, and more through a hybrid curriculum that includes 3-4 hours of daily instruction, one-day workshops, seminars, summer activities, mentorship, and tours.

 PROGRAM SPECIFICS